 Buy organic products if at all possible, but especially the fruits and vegetables you eat.
 Of course, you should load up on foods full of antioxidants — blueberries, blackberries, raspberries, strawberries, cherries and of course, apples!
 There is a reason why we hear ‘an apple a day keeps the doctor away.’
 Apples are full of antioxidants.

-The same is true for potatoes and beans — potatoes have gotten a bad rap because they are considered high-carb, but they are also rich in iron and antioxidants.
-Besides this, be sure to exercise every day, even if it’s just a ten-minute walk, and make sure you get enough sleep.
+The same is true for potatoes and beans.
+Potatoes get a bad rap because they are considered high-carb, but they are also rich in iron and antioxidants.
+Besides this, be sure to exercise every day, even if it’s just a ten-minute walk.
+Also, make sure you get enough sleep.

 It’s really easy to fall asleep with your phone in your hand, but I encourage my patients to unplug at the end of the day and read a book, or listen to some relaxing music.